-So, keeping those factors in mind, if you decide to go the digital route, we suggest emailing save the dates to everyone on your guest list, but also mailing a printed save the date card to not-so-tech-savvy guests as well as family members who might want to save it as a wedding keepsake.
+Keeping those factors in mind, if you decide to go the digital route, we suggest emailing save the dates to everyone on your guest list.
+Then, take the extra step to also snail-mail a printed save the date card to not-so-tech-savvy guests (e.g., older guests who might not check email regularly), as well as family members who might want to save the card as a wedding keepsake.

 Does our save the date have to match our wedding invitation?

 Save the dates tend to be less formal in style than the wedding invitation, so this is your chance to give your guests a glimpse of you as a couple.
 If you've taken engagement photos, choose a couple of your favorites to incorporate into a photo-themed save the date design.
 Having a destination wedding?
 Play up your wedding locale with a save the date design that highlights the setting (think: palm fronds, mountain vistas, Mexican paper flags, the Manhattan skyline, etc.).
 But you can never go wrong with classic stationery choices, like elegant calligraphy, romantic watercolors, and metallic foils.

 Do I have to send someone a wedding invitation if I sent them a save the date?

 Yes—anyone who received a save the date announcement must also receive a wedding invitation.
 When someone receives a save the date in the mail, there is a clear expectation they will be invited to the wedding and that a formal invitation will follow.
 Failing to send a wedding invitation to someone who received a save the date would essentially be uninviting them—not acceptable.
 If your guest count and/or the wedding budget has become an issue since mailing out the save the dates, then sit down with your partner to figure out a way to scale back on catering, decorations, or music instead.

 WHAT NOT TO INCLUDE ON YOUR SAVE THE DATE